 Light and Darkness Imagery in The Raven

-If one had to describe the tone of Poe’s corpus with a single adjective, dark would be an apt choice.
-And throughout The Raven, Poe uses the imagery of light and darkness to contrast the narrator’s experience of grief with his attempts to find relief.
-Darkness is especially prominent in this work and is used to capture the narrator’s dejection and hopelessness.
+If one were to describe the tone of Poe’s corpus with a single adjective, dark would be apt.
+And throughout The Raven, Poe “light and darkness” imagery to contrast the narrator’s experience of grief with his futile attempts to find relief.
+The pervasive images of darkness throughout capture the narrator’s dejection and hopelessness.

 But the narrator remains convinced he is not alone: he looks for his mysterious company outside his window.
 As he opens the shutter, he finds nothing but the blowing wind.
 But then, a raven flies in the open window.
 This bird is a symbol of the narrator’s anguish and grief.
 By being depicted as black, or “ebony” in color (43), the raven is meant to represent the haunting darkness engulfing the narrator’s thought life as he is reminded of the permanence of his loss.
 These reminders come in the form of one-word quips from the raven, reminding the narrator he will see his beloved “Nevermore.”
 The narrator briefly holds onto a hint of optimism that, as others had left him alone, this raven surely would, as well.
 To this, too, the bird replied, “Nevermore” (60).